lorenzowritescode/javascript/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces
+  - Use soft tabs set to 4 spaces.
+Generally, Visual Studio will take care of this, but if you are adding code try to keep to this standard.

     ```javascript
-    // bad
+    // good
     function() {
     ∙∙∙∙var name;
     }